konradjk/exac_browser/README.md

     pip install -r requirements.txt

 Note that this installs xBrowse too.
+Some packages will require Python headers (python-dev on some systems).

 ### Setup